Steve Palermo: Umpiring career

 His career as an umpire includes the 1983 World Series, three American League Championship Series (1980, 1982, and 1989), the 1981 American League Division Series and the 1986 All-Star Game.
 In August 1991, The Sporting News ranked Palermo "Number 1" among American League umpires for overall performance.
 His first game as an umpire was the Toronto Blue Jays first ever game on April 7, 1977, at Exhibition Stadium.
 Palermo was the third base umpire for that game.

 Palermo was one of the first American League umpires to never use the outside chest protector.
 Starting in 1977, all new AL umpires had to adopt the inside chest protector, which had been used in the National League for decades under the guidance of Hall of Fame umpire Bill Klem.
 AL umpires on staff prior to 1977 were grandfathered and could continue to use the outside protector.
 Among those umpires with Palermo in the AL Class of '77 were Durwood Merrill and Vic Voltaggio.

-His career highlights also include umpiring two of the most famous games in New York Yankees history.
+His career highlights also include umpiring two of the most famous games between the New York Yankees and the Boston Red Sox.
 In 1978, he worked the Yankees' one-game playoff against the Boston Red Sox in Fenway Park to determine the AL's Eastern Division winner.
 Palermo, serving as the third base umpire, signaled "fair ball" when Bucky Dent hit the game-changing home run.
 On July 4, 1983, Palermo worked behind the plate for Dave Righetti's no-hitter against the Red Sox at Yankee Stadium.

-Palermo was one of the umpires who caught Minnesota Twin pitcher Joe Niekro in the act of scuffing a baseball on August 3, 1987 in a game at Anaheim Stadium.
+Palermo was one of the umpires who caught Minnesota Twin pitcher Joe Niekro in the act of scuffing a baseball on August 3, 1987, in a game at Anaheim Stadium.

 Steve Palermo provided the umpire's voice in Ken Griffey Jr. Presents Major League Baseball, a 1994 Super NES baseball video game.

 Palermo was frequently the target of fiery Baltimore Orioles' manager Earl Weaver's wrath.
 Jim Palmer, Hall of Fame Oriole pitcher, remembered that Weaver "second-, third-, and fourth-guessed every call Steve Palermo ever made in his whole career, which, by the law of averages seems a little harsh, since he had a one out of two chance on every pitch."

 1991 shooting and recovery

-On July 7, 1991, he and several friends, including fellow umpire Rich Garcia, were dining after a Texas Rangers game when they were alerted that two waitresses were being mugged in the parking lot.
+On July 7, 1991, he and several friends, including fellow umpire Rich Garcia, were dining at Campisi's Egyptian Restaurant in Dallas after working a Texas Rangers game when they were alerted that two waitresses were being mugged in the parking lot.
 In an attempt to apprehend the assailants, he suffered a bullet wound to his spinal cord, resulting in instant paralysis from the waist down.
 Palermo's umpiring career ended, and doctors told Palermo and his wife, Debbie, that he would probably never walk again.
 Through rehabilitation and determination, Palermo managed to recover, walking with the use of one small leg brace and a cane.
 He subsequently threw the ceremonial first pitch in Game 1 of the 1991 World Series, only three months after suffering his injury.